Do you need camera insurance?

 How much does camera insurance cost?

-Your premium will depend on how much coverage you want.
-If you file a claim with Worth Ave. for a covered camera repair or replacement, you'll pay a deductible as little as $50 (depending on the deductible amount you selected when purchasing your policy), and insurance will pay out the rest of the bill up to the insured value.
+Insurance for $199 worth of camera equipment costs as low as $2.80 per month with Progressive Electronic Device Insurance by Worth Ave.
+Group.* Your premium will ultimately depend on how much coverage you want.
+If you file a claim with Worth Ave. for a covered camera repair or replacement, you'll pay a $50 deductible and insurance will pay out the rest of the bill up to the insured value.

 Is my camera covered under my homeowners or renters insurance policy?